taliboliver/ph_interp/README.md

 - chen_interp_v2 has changes suggested by Liang Yu (JPL).
 This works faster when interpolating small examples, but it kills the kernel when testing over more complex cases.
 I think the issue lies on how the sample, distances are being stored.
 It creates a growing array that probably becomes too large when interpolating using a large sampling radius.

+import matplotlib.pyplot as plt
+- Latest improvements added by Scott Staniewicz (JPL) under dev/interp_numba.py.
+  Examples are shown in both test jupyter notebooks.
+  Numba and pymp are required.